 Do you have a pumpkin setting on your front porch, that you don’t what to do with?
 I challenge you to use it!
 If it is still firm and not squishy/rotten, that is. 🙂

-It is really simple, actually, and if you don’t want to can it, you can still follow these steps and just freeze the puree instead of canning.
+It is really simple, actually, and if you don’t want to can it, you can still follow these steps and just freeze the chunks instead of canning.

 First, you wash it off well.
 Mine was kinda dusty from sitting around.

-( I like to cut mine in strips – makes it easier to peel after it’s baked.)
+( I like to cut mine in strips – makes it easier to peel after it’s cooked.)

 *Linking to ‘What We Accomplished Wednesdays’ over at: http://www.greenwillowpond.com/